kellyrowland/docker-texlive/README.md

 [![Image Layers and Size](https://imagelayers.io/badge/thomasweise/texlive:latest.svg)](https://imagelayers.io/?images=thomasweise%2Ftexlive:latest)

 This is a Docker image containing a [TeX Live](https://en.wikipedia.org/wiki/TeX_Live) installation (version 2015.2016) with several support <a href="#user-content-3-scripts">scripts</a> for easing the compilation of [LaTeX](https://en.wikipedia.org/wiki/LaTeX) files to [PDF](https://en.wikipedia.org/wiki/Portable_Document_Format).
 The goal is to provide a unified environment for compiling LaTeX documents with predictable and reproducible behavior, while decreasing the effort needed to install and maintain the LaTeX installation.
-This image is designed to be especially suitable for a Chinese audience and comes with several pre-installed open Chinese fonts.

 ## 0. Installing Docker